ZhuomingZhu/ArangoDB/README.md

 1. The project use pre-defined type data (drugbank_node_typex.csv) which is available from https://github.com/aanam?tab=repositories

 2. The project is based on the nt file extention (tripple) dataset only.
-We do have a small dataset ex. sample.nt
+We do have a small dataset ex. sample.nt for sctipt testing.